-It’s that time of the year again.
-Fall just happens to be one of my favorite seasons.
-I’m not sure if it’s because of the nice change to cooler temperatures, the flavors, the spices, the fashion, or if it’s a combination of all the above.
-But before this post turns into all the reasons why I love fall, you’re probably wondering: what’s going to be trending this new fall season?
+Fall just happens to be my favorite time of the year.
+I’m not sure if it’s because of the change of weather, the delicious treats, the fashion, or the fact the holidays are approaching.
+But before this post turns into all the reasons why I love fall, you’re probably wondering: what’s in this new season?

-This time around is no different.
-For this season, we are going to see many continuing trends that got started last fall plus some throwback ones.
-Some of the highlights of this fall/winter season are inspirations designers got from previous decades such as the 70s inspired look, the 80s wider shoulder look, and even some of the 90s inspired pieces.
+The major highlights of this fall/winter fashion shows are inspirations designers got from previous decades such as the flared jeans of 70s, the 80s wider shoulder look, and even some of the 90s inspired pieces.

-It’s no secret that leopard print is not a new trend.
-It became the star of last fall, when all the fashionistas flocked to it and turned it into a must-have piece.
+Animal prints are really big right now.
+Leopard print in particular.
+It became the star of last fall when everyone and their mother got one.
+Bloggers and influencers then turned it into a must-have piece.
 It picked up speed in the summer and it’s rolling well into the fall again.

 The leopard midi skirts, in particular, are becoming essential and timeless pieces because they can pair well with just about any top, from the frilly and puff-sleeved varieties to simple tanks and tees.
-A well worth addition to any capsule wardrobe, if you are going for a minimalist style.
+A well worth addition to any capsule wardrobe, if you live a minimalist lifestyle.

 Snakeskin is the true new trend this season when it comes to animal print.
 We’ve seen a preview of it during the summer, but this time around, we’re going to see it in a lot of shoes, bags, and everything else in between.

-In fact, we are going to see a lot of bright colors, thanks to the 80s inspired vibe that we’ve seen in fashion shows as well as gold and even some glitter.
+We are going to see a lot of bright colors for a change, thanks to the 80s inspired neons.

-Other colors we’ll be noticing more of are purple/lavender shades, which are a continuation of a summer trend, the typical vibrant oranges and rusty hues of fall, various shades of pinks, as well as minty green and sage, (also seen over the summer).
-Let’s not forget the neutrals, we are going to see lots of beige this season as well.
+Other colors we’ll be noticing more of will be purple/lavender, which is a continuation of a summer trend, the typical vibrant oranges, and rusty hues, various shades of pinks, as well as minty green and sage (also seen over the summer).
+Neutrals are a fall classic, and this season, in particular, we’ll see lots of beige.

 Capes are back in style.
-Classy yet surprisingly versatile, they can be worn casually or more dressed up for an evening look.
-They are going to be a great alternative to trench coats and the oversized denim jackets which are also back in style this season thanks to the whole 90s vibe.
+Classy yet surprisingly versatile, they can be worn casually or dressed up for an evening look.
+They are going to be a great alternative to trench coats and oversized denim jackets which are also back in style.

 Trench coats are a staple piece in any fall/winter wardrobe, so they are not exactly a trend but rather a utility piece.
 However, the big difference this year is that they got a little twist of their own with a deep yoke back.
 This yoke back adds an interesting bulk and texture to the trench.